bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:30%" />
 </p>

-Just to review, you really want to follow **DOM** structure if you want a well-formed page.
+Just to review, you really want to follow <b>DOM</b> structure if you want a well-formed page.
 Following that structure means you always use beginning and end tags.
 Also, you close inner tags before outer ones.
 What that means is if you start a title tag you&apos;ve got to end it before